-On a site note, this single plant is the whole reason I started learning about alternative medicines.
-The tree fascinated me so much that I wanted to learn about other natural substances that were similar.
+On a side note, this single plant is the whole reason I started learning about alternative nutrition and superfoods.
+The tree fascinated me so much, that I wanted to learn about other natural substances that were similar.
 Read on, this one is going to shock you.

 What is Moringa Oleifera?